🚀 Introduction

 ℹ️ Inside these blocks, the closing brace

-character has a special meaning, as it marks the end of the block.
-If you need to render a literal closing brace}
+}character has a special meaning, as it marks the end of the block.
+You can use{and}in a balanced way, meaning that every opening brace must be closed.

 Conditions: @if / else / else if